Guided Visualization for Success, Mindfully

 How to use a mindful visualization script for goals

 A mindful visualization script works best when it moves from grounding, to values, to process, to one real-world action.
-Keep it short enough that you can repeat it on an ordinary day, even with a phone timer set for 5 minutes.
+Keep it short enough that you can repeat it on an ordinary day, perhaps while standing in a quiet hallway with a hospital clipboard tucked under one arm.

 1. Set one realistic goal or situation.
 Choose something concrete, such as a presentation, exam, conversation, practice session, or habit you are building.